-I love personal stories of readers and friends who share them here with you.
-My dear friend Na’ima Roberts, a truly inspirational woman and the Editor in Chief of SISTERS Magazine recently visited Athens.
+I love the personal stories of readers and friends who share them here with you.
+My dear friend Na’ima Roberts, a truly inspirational woman and the Editor in Chief of SISTERS Magazine, recently visited Athens.
 I thoroughly enjoyed her recount on her recent visit to Athens, a city I grew up in and she fell in love with.
 Check it out below

 ‘Travelling: it leaves you speechless then turns you into a storyteller’.
 Ibn Battutta

 Athens was a wild card, a crazy idea.
 My four children and I had planned to go to Cairo over the winter break and, while booking the one-way ticket back, I realised that there was an option with Aegean to fly via Athens with a 10-hour stopover.

 Immediately, my mind was filled with images of the Acropolis, the Parthenon, assorted Greek islands and pristine horizons.
 Could we really add Greece to our list of countries visited?
 A few clicks on skyscanner.net told me that, yes, we could.
 Minted.